Jods-Its/Jods-Camping-Tools/README.md

 V.1.0.0 (Base):

 -2 Craftable tents: Tarp Tent and Hunter's Tent.
 Alternative options to bedrolls.
+(Tents have collisions, so you can crouch inder them.
+Only active on scene reload)

 -3 Tools: Jeremiah's Knife, Scrap Metal Shard (craftable) and Tape Roll.